stellar-deprecated/docs/guides/concepts/test-net.md

 As a result, developers should not rely on the existence of any accounts, or the state of any balances within testnet.

+Starting in January 2019, the testnet will be reset once per quarter (every three months):

+* January
+* April
+* July
+* October

+SDF will announce the exact date with at least two weeks notice on the [Stellar Dashboard](http://dashboard.stellar.org/), along with several of Stellar's online developer communities.

 ### Test Data Automation

 Since most applications rely on data being present to do anything useful, it is